Ken Hobart: Professional career

-As the USFL folded in 1985, Hobart moved north to Canada, where he played for five seasons in the CFL, three with Hamilton and two with Ottawa.
+When the USFL folded in 1985, Hobart moved north to Canada, where he played for five seasons in the CFL, three with Hamilton and two with Ottawa.
 The Edmonton Eskimos originally held his CFL rights, and he was traded in June 1985 to Hamilton.
 That season, he set the CFL record for rushing yards by a quarterback (928) a total that has since only been surpassed 5 times and was winner of the Jeff Russel Memorial Trophy and runner up as CFL MVP.
 He guided Hamilton to the Grey Cup in 1985, was a member of the championship team in 1986, then broke his left fibula in the second game of the 1987 season.

-After a brief stint in the NFL with the San Diego Chargers in 1988, he stayed and sold cars in San Diego, then returned to the CFL for two seasons with Ottawa.
+In 1988, he took a shot at the NFL with the San Diego Chargers who moved him to safety.
+During training camp he was placed on the injured reserve and waived a few weeks into the season.
+He stayed in San Diego and sold cars in San Diego and was resigned by the Chargers after the 1988 season, but released a few months later before camp started.
+He then moved back to Idaho before returning to the CFL for two seasons with Ottawa.

-Personal
+Personal life

-Following his playing career, Hobart returned to north central Idaho and resides in Lewiston with his wife Valerie and three children, Zion, Klaree, and Laney.
+Following his playing career, Hobart returned to north central Idaho and resides in Lewiston with his wife Valerie and three children, Zane, Klaree, and Laney.